Last updated on August 22nd, 2019

 The Duluth Scenic Railroad

 Taking off right out of the heart of Duluth, the Duluth Scenic Railroad has been transporting passengers since 1990.
 They have a variety of different cars and will accommodate both First Class and Coach passengers.
 This trip, I recommend arriving early because people will start lining up 30 minutes to try and get some of the best seats.
 One of the most impressive parts of their operations is their connection to the Duluth Depot Museum.
 It costs additional to go in, but it an experience you will not forget.
-Inside the fantastic museum is a historic train after train.
-Find out how they remove snow from a track.
-Sit in the engineer’s seat.
+Inside the fantastic museum are historic trains after trains.
+Find out how they remove snow from a track or sit in the engineer’s seat.

 All of the Duluth Scenic Railroad rides are round trip.
 Their most popular trip is a 90-minute ride on the Duluth Zepher.
 It travels along the North Shoreline and through the Congdon Neighborhood before making its return trip back.
 They also have a 2.5hr North Shore trip that includes a Pizza and live musical entertainment.
 If you want to make a full day of the trip, I recommend going on a Two Harbors tour.
 It’s a half-day, 6hr trip up the North Shore with a layover stop in Two Harbors.
 You’ll get the opportunity to shop and have a nice lunch before returning home.